 Manager, Donor Services

 United Way of Brevard, Florida (UWB) was established in 1957 by a group of concerned individuals who wanted to help those who were in need.
 Our work focuses on the building blocks of a good life – Education, Income and Health.
 Our community wins when kids succeed in school, adults can secure a good job, manage their finances, and provide a healthy environment for their families.
 Together, the contributions of thousands of individual donors become a force for change in the community.

-- The incumbent in the course of performing this position spends time writing, typing, speaking, listening, lifting (up to 50 pounds), carrying, seeing (such as close, color and peripheral vision, depth perception and adjusted focus), sitting, pulling, walking, standing, squatting, kneeling, and reaching.
+- The employee in the course of performing this position spends time writing, typing, speaking, listening, lifting (up to 50 pounds), carrying, seeing (such as close, color and peripheral vision, depth perception and adjusted focus), sitting, pulling, walking, standing, squatting, kneeling and reaching.

-- The incumbent for this position may operate any or all of the following: telephone, cellular telephone, beeper, copy, fax machines, calculator, typewriter, personal computer, related printers, and related office equipment.
+- May operate any or all of the following: telephone, cellular telephone, copy, fax machines, calculator, personal computer, related printers and related office equipment.

-- The incumbent in this position must be able to read and interpret documents or instruments; perform highly detailed work; assist or guide problem solving; perform mathematical functions; conduct meetings and presentations, prepare written communication; perform highly specialized analytical reasoning; withstand stress; and handle multiple, concurrent tasks and constant interruption.
+- Must be able to read and interpret documents or instruments; perform highly detailed work; assist or guide problem solving; train staff in relative IT duties of their departments; perform mathematical functions; conduct meetings and presentations; prepare written communication; perform highly specialized analytical reasoning; withstand stress; and handle multiple and concurrent tasks.